A Brief Introduction to Calculus: Part 2.1 - Definite and Indefinite Integrals

 Just like differentiating, you will need to integrate term by term.

-When applying the following rules to all the terms in a function, the constant is only added at the end and doesn't need to be included in every integrated term.
+When applying the following rules to all the terms in a function, the constant C is only added at the end and doesn't need to be included in every integrated term.

 This is because: